biancamagalhaes/AstropetsGame/README.md

 # AstropetsGame
-A game that we have too colect lost Astropets in the galaxy
+A game that we have to colect lost Astropets in the galaxy!